Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên29/05/2024

-On the afternoon of May 28, the 15th National Assembly continued its 7th session to discuss the draft revised Capital Law.
-The main issue discussed was how much power Hanoi needs to be given, and how specific it needs to be to be both outstanding and innovative in policy, creating momentum for the capital to develop while still ensuring the consistency of the legal system.
+On the afternoon of May 28, the 15th National Assembly continued its 7th session to discuss the draft revised Law on the Capital City.
+The main issue discussed was how much power Hanoi should be given, and how specific it should be to be both outstanding and innovative in policy, creating momentum for the capital city to develop while still ensuring the consistency of the legal system.

 Hà Nội được đặc thù đến mức nào?- Ảnh 1.